grzegorz103/paint/README.md

 * Eraser

-* Filling function by using recursive DFS flood fill algorithm.
+* Filling shapes by using recursive DFS flood fill algorithm.

 * Saving image as PNG